Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 Languages, Frameworks, Editors & Version Control:
 * HTML, CSS, JS & Python - core languages used to create this multi-page CRUD application.
 * [Django](https://www.djangoproject.com) - Used as clean and pragmatic design following the model-template-view approach.
+* [CripyForms](https://django-crispy-forms.readthedocs.io/en/latest/) - Is an application that helps to manage Django forms.
+It allows adjusting forms' properties (such as method, send button or CSS classes) on the backend without having to re-write them in the template.
 * [Bootstrap](https://www.getbootstrap.com) - Used as the core structuring layout for the application, ensuring mobile-first design and screen size fluidity.
 * Bootstrap's Imported Javascript & JQuery - For the Modal and Responsive Navbar expand & collapse functionality.
 * [Git](https://www.git-scm.com) - Installed on local device and
 * [Github](https://www.github.com) - Used to host the repository of all previous versions of the build and linked to Heroku to push the latest changes to the deployed build version held there.
 * [Heroku](https://www.heroku.com) - A cloud platform as a service enabling deployment for this CRUD application.
+* [Stripe](https://stripe.com/en-se) - payment infrastructure for the internet.
+* [StripeDocs](https://stripe.com/docs) - Guides and examples to integrate Stripe.
 * [AWS](https://www.aws.amazon.com) -is the world's most comprehensive and broadly adopted cloud platform.
 * [Psycopg2](https://www.pypi.org) - PostgreSQL database adapter for Python.
 * [Jinja](https://www.jinja.palletsproject.com) - It is the default templating language for Django used for display data from the python application in Html templates.